jmdobry/angular-cache/README.md

     // Always use the polyfill
     var myAwesomeCache = $angularCacheFactory('myAwesomeCache', {
-        maxAge: 90000, // Items added to this cache expire after 15 minutes.
+        maxAge: 900000, // Items added to this cache expire after 15 minutes.
-        cacheFlushInterval: 600000, // This cache will clear itself every hour.
+        cacheFlushInterval: 6000000, // This cache will clear itself every hour.
         deleteOnExpire: 'aggressive', // Items will be deleted from this cache right when they expire.
         storageMode: 'localStorage', // This cache will sync itself with `localStorage`.
-        localStorageImpl: localStoragePolyfill // angular-cache will use this polyfill instead of looking for localStorage });
+        storageImpl: localStoragePolyfill // angular-cache will use this polyfill instead of looking for localStorage });

     // Conditionally use the polyfill